crystal-lang/crystal-book/docs/tutorials/01_basics/06_methods.md

 say_hello 3
 ```

-Overloading is not only defined by type restrictions.
+Overloading isn't defined just by type restrictions.
 The number of arguments as well as named arguments are also
 relevant characteristics.